 Hackweek Organizer Training

 The eScience Institute offers training to hackweek organizers to meet the specific needs of your organization.
-By “training the trainers,” we strive to improve the quality of each event, and to empower people to continue offering similar events for their communities.
+By “training the trainers,” we strive to improve the quality of each event and to empower people to continue offering similar events for their communities.

 eScience Support for Hackweeks

-Interested in starting a new hackweek for your community?
+Are you interested in starting a new hackweek for your community?
 We are here to help!
 Our team provides support for hackweek event planning, technology infrastructure, curriculum development, and community building.
 Click on the link below to learn more about our services, and how to submit an application.

 Past Hackweeks & Outcomes